Luxury shopping in the Golden Triangle

 Kids are the focus at Bonpoint.
 The brand with the cherry logo is a pioneer of high-class prêt-à-porter for children and has been cultivating the charm of childhood for over 40 years.

-The brand’s timeless classics – christening gowns, Victorian-style school uniforms and Liberty print dresses – sit alongside more urban collections.
-Everything in the store is hand-stitched and made in France.
+The brand’s timeless classics – christening gowns, Victorian-style school uniforms and Liberty print dresses – sit alongside more urban collection dedicated to the pleasures of childhood.
 The epitome of luxury.

 You might also like